TUNG1205/Gymnastics-App/README.md

 + When phone swithc language to Vietnamese, the application is translated.
 Iteration 1.5.0 (29/08)
 + Added a localized dialog (Material3 AlertDialog) that appears once when the routine completes.
+Iteration 1.6.0 (30/08)
++ Extra Function: A Show Help Dialog that reminds users how the scoring works.